8 Types of Herons in Oklahoma

 During this time, they will feed exclusively on aquatic creatures such as insects, crustaceans, frogs, and small fish items.

-If a food source gets scarce, they have been known to also feast upon ducks or even small mammals if available in their vicinity during spring migration times in Oklahoma.
+If a food source becomes scarce, they have been known to feast upon ducks or even small mammals if they are available in their vicinity during spring migration in Oklahoma.

 In addition to being hunted by local indigenous populations for food, another threat faced by the yellow-crowned night heron is human infrastructure encroaching upon traditional nesting grounds for these animals.

-Conservationists suggest cutting back on the excessive building near riverfronts or wetlands would help ensure these majestic types of herons in Oklahoma won’t suffer a further decline in numbers across Oklahoma’s great outdoors anytime soon!
+Conservationists suggest cutting back on the excessive building near riverfronts or wetlands, which would help ensure these majestic types of herons in Oklahoma won’t suffer a further decline in numbers across Oklahoma’s great outdoors anytime soon!